 The second in a series of articles exploring public sector cooperative contracting practices, the organizations that make up the cooperative ecosystem, and the strategies and resources that realize maximum value outcomes.

 RECAP: “What is a Public Purchasing Cooperative?”, the first article in this series, spoke to the general nature of coops and the significant government expenditures that flow through cooperative contracts.
-We asked, with so many sources of piggyback-able contracts, how do you identify and choose the “best” programs and contract?
-What if a best price or best value solution is not available through a single cooperative contract, but could be achieved by optimizing an order across multiple contracts and suppliers?
+We asked, with so many sources of piggyback-able contracts, how do you identify and choose the “best” programs and contracts?
+What if the best price or best value solution is not available through a single cooperative contract, but could be achieved by optimizing an order across multiple contracts and suppliers?

 Cooperative Contracting: The Value Proposition

-The fundamental underlying value proposition supporting use of cooperative contracting practices goes like this: aggregated buyer demand drives supplier interest and increases competition, resulting in lower prices and better terms for the buying parties to the agreement.
+The fundamental underlying value proposition supporting the use of cooperative contracting practices goes like this: aggregated buyer demand drives supplier interest and increases competition, resulting in lower prices and better terms for the buying parties to the agreement.
 Both the buyers and the supplier organizations enjoy the time and administrative overhead savings gained through fewer contracting events and contracts to manage.

 In a government business environment dominated by one-to-one contractual relationships and the ongoing pressure to “do more with less,” the promise of cooperative contracting has demonstrated its value-adding capacities.
 The cooperative practice of “piggybacking” contracts has proven so successful as to form the basis of an enterprise business category generating billions of revenue dollars for public and private consortiums each year.
 No wonder that new cooperative programs and businesses continue to form in hopes of deriving value from what has become a government-produced commodity, the cooperative contract.